Gauged $\tau$-lepton chiral currents and $B \to K^{(*)} E_{\rm miss}$: Gauging chiral -lepton number

 where the expression above is normalized to the best-fit point $(m_X, \alpha^{\tau}_{L} g_X) = (2.1 \, \text{GeV}, 0.018)$, with the coupling determined from \eq{eq:bfgS}.

 The mass of the $\N_R^\alpha$ states is model-dependent, but they typically require the introduction of effective operators in the Yukawa sector (see \sect{sec:Lm4Rmodel}).

-We finally remark that, due to the chiral assignement of the $\U(1)_X$ $\tau$-charges, the $\tau$-Yukawa coupling, as well as the mixing with the other charged leptons, is absent at the renormalizable level.
+We finally remark that, due to the chiral assignment of the $\U(1)_X$ $\tau$-charges, the $\tau$-Yukawa coupling, as well as the mixing with the other charged leptons, is absent at the renormalizable level.
 Hence, the model needs to be UV completed.
-This will be discussed in \sect{sec:UVmodel} for two specific realization.
+This will be discussed in \sect{sec:UVmodel} for two specific realizations.